eroc123/obsidian-notes/Computer Science/Units/9 - Pseudocode.md

 Describe and use [[Computer Science/9 - Algorithm Design and Problem Solving/Key terms|decomposition]]
 - Break down problems into sub-problems leading to the concept of a program module (procedure / function)

+##### 9.2 Algorithms

 Show understanding that an algorithm is a solution to a problem expressed as a sequence of defined steps

--  Use suitable identifier names for the representation of data used by a problem and represent these using an [[identifier table]]
+Use suitable identifier names for the representation of data used by a problem and represent these using an [[identifier table]]

-- Write pseudocode that contains input, process and output Write pseudocode using the three basic constructs of sequence, selection and iteration (repetition) Document a simple algorithm using a structured English description, a flowchart or pseudocode Write pseudocode from: • a structured English description • a flowchart Draw a flowchart from: • a structured English description • pseudocode
+Write pseudocode that contains input, process and output

+Write pseudocode using the three basic constructs of sequence, selection and iteration (repetition)

+Document a simple algorithm using a structured English description, a flowchart or pseudocode

+**Write pseudocode from:**
+- a structured English description
+- a flowchart
+**Draw a flowchart from:**
+- a structured English description
+- pseudocode
+Describe and use the process of [[stepwise refinement]] to express an algorithm to a level of detail from which the task may be programmed

+Use logic statements to define parts of an algorithm solution